victoriyus/victoriyus/README.md

 -->
 ### 🎓 Class of 2025 at Alexander Mackenzie High School
 ### 🛠️ My languages of preference are C++ and Python
-### 🔭 I'm interested in Game Development and Computer Graphics
+### 🔭 Interested in Game Development and Computer Graphics